 The fancy nest faced the feeding area and was completely open.
 You could see the inside of the nest standing up, or two hundred feet away.
-The scrap wood nest had a piece of plywood partially over the front so that the opening was so low that even the ducks had to put their heads down to get in.
+The scrap wood nest had a piece of plywood over the front so that the opening was so low that even the ducks had to put their heads down to get in.
 Even squatting, a human couldn’t see in.

 There were two other problems with the fancy nest.